ThuyPham1210/HR-Vietnam/README.md

 # HR-Vietnam
-Stores all info of HR-Related Laws and Documents in Vietnam
+Stores all info of HR-Related Laws and Documents in Vietnam.